lua-rocks/luapi/README.md

 - [ ] Show doc only for external module fields.
 - [ ] Multiline comments for fields descriptions.
 - [ ] Throw error when function argument name doesn't match with described.
-- [ ] Throw error when function argument type doesn't match with accepted !?
+- [ ] Throw error when described argument type doesn't match with accepted !?
 - [ ] Custom comments style.
   - [x] Replace **\`** (for subpattern code) with **~**
     (because **`** is used for keywords).